TL;DR; A blog to explain why the business problem your startup is so important and how your solution needs to be an outcome to that problem

 But a lot of people in pain does not a sadist make.
 Those people need to be hurting, bad.
 Your pain deserves a name when it hurts (“Spank me harder!”).
 Do people really want the product or are they ambivalent to it?
 If people have a little tingle they are not going to run across the road to buy your aspirin.

 I feel that whatever you do people should feel strongly about it one way or the other.
 A shrug and an ‘eh’ are not positive.
 ‘You are the spawn of Satan’ or ‘when can I get my hands on this’ are better responses.
 The later as it means people will buy it and the former is that people will talk about it, and it is better to be talked about than to not be talked about at all.

 If you don’t have a huge market of people rolling over in pain, then a niche strategy can work for you.
 There are still plenty of billion dollar niches.
 Find a pain point with enough people hurting, and hurting bad.

-Easiest way to know if you are solving a problem is $$$
+The easiest way to know if you are solving a business problem is $$$

 “It’s all about the Benjamin’s baby.” – The artist formerly known as Puff Daddy